Reeds-github/Hero-Mode/README.md

 Before you do anything, make sure you have these things:

-1. An UNCHANGED North American (US) Version of "The Thousand-Year Door" (MD5 of db9a997a617ee03bbc32336d6945ec02).
+1. An UNCHANGED North American (US) Version of "The Thousand-Year Door" (MD5 of db9a997a617ee03bbc32336d6945ec02)
-2. A Softmodded Wii/Wii U that has Homebrew
+2. A Softmodded Wii/Wii U that has Homebrew.
-3. Get Nintendont or any Gamecube Loader that can load ISOs for the Wii/Wii U
+3. Get Nintendont or any Gamecube Loader that can load ISOs for the Wii/Wii U.

 The mod will not work on any other version of the game.